vinay06vinay/8-Puzzle-Solver-Using-Breadth-First-Search/readme.md

+## Introduction:
+A Breadth First Search Algorithm Designed to solve a 8 Puzzle problem given a start and goal node.
 ## Instructions to Run the Code :

 1. From the extracted zip file, take out the "vinay06_Project1.py" file and open through VSCODE or Spyder or Command Line